pelaakso/actions-demo/node-modules-caching/README.md

 # Description

+The full workflow file can be found in [node-modules-caching_build-and-test.yml](../.github/workflows/node-modules-caching_build-and-test.yml).

 ## Install and cache dependencies

 The `npm-install-and-cache` job installs NPM dependencies and stores then as a build Artifact.